Workers Compensation in Maine

 How Does Workers Comp Work in Maine?

 Maine requires nearly all private and public-sector businesses to carry workers’ compensation insurance.
-The only exception to this are agricultural and aquacultural industries that hire seasonal workers.
-The Maine Department of Business Services states that Maine has a no fault system when it comes to governing workers’ compensation.
+The only exceptions to this are agricultural and aquacultural industries that hire seasonal workers.
+The Maine Department of Business Services states that Maine has a no-fault system when it comes to governing workers’ compensation.
 This system entitles you to benefits for medical bills, lost wages, and permanent impairments incurred as a result of a job-related injury or illness.

-The steps you take immediately following a workplace incident in Maine are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Maine are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
 Don’t delay receiving help from a Maine healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury